 VIP-Ticket - Your private Nesterval experience in the circle of your friends

 Nesterval welcomes you and your chosen companions in the underground.
-Per VIP ticket up to twelve people can participate in the interactive production and experience a unique evening in a private circle, including one glass of sparkling wine per person.
+Per VIP ticket up to twelve people can participate in the interactive production and experience a unique evening in a private circle, including a little for clinking the glasses.
 The VIP tickets can be booked at a fixed price of 288,- €.
 Simply select the desired date and complete the purchase in the webshop.

 "The interactive performance was about political beliefs and ended with a surprising result.
 Above all, however, it was a vivid example of how intelligent, contemporary live theatre can be made even under adverse conditions."
 Wolfgang Kralicek

-Eva Billisich, Martin Brandner, Rita Brandneulinger, Gellert Gerson Butter, David Demofike, Cuqui Espinoza, Andreas Fleck, Nicole Gerfertz, Laura Hermann, Miriam Hie, Peter Hörmanseder, Romy Hrubeš, Niklas-Sven Kerck, Astôn Matters, Willy Mutzenpachner, Pamina Puls, Josef Rabitsch, Andy Reiter, Johannes Scheutz, Michaela Schmidlechner, Jackie Schwarzinger, Chiara Seide, Claudia Six, Simon Stockinger, Alexandra Thompson, Alkis Vlassakakis, Martin Walanka, Anne Wieben, Christopher Wurmdobler
+Sabine Anders, Eva Billisich, Rita Brandneulinger, Gellert Gerson Butter, David Demofike, Cuqui Espinoza, Andreas Fleck, Julia Fuchs, Nicole Gerfertz, Laura Hermann, Miriam Hie, Peter Hörmanseder, Romy Hrubeš, Niklas-Sven Kerck, Astôn Matters, Willy Mutzenpachner, Pamina Puls, Josef Rabitsch, Andy Reiter, Johannes Scheutz, Michaela Schmidlechner, Chiara Seide, Claudia Six, Simon Stockinger, Alexandra Thompson, Alkis Vlassakakis, Martin Walanka, Christopher Wurmdobler

 Director Herr Finnland Writer Frau Löfberg Production manager Emilie Kleinszig Film Lorenz Tröbinger Film production Sabine Anders Dramaturge Andi Fleck Choreographer Jerôme Knols Costume designer Andy Reiter Prop manager Willy Mutzenpachner Set designer Andrea Konrad Sound designer Alkis Vlassakakis, Josef Rabitsch